Mr. Dugald Aldred – The Municipality of West Elgin

 It is strongly recommended that the applicant or authorized agent attend this meeting.
 If the applicant does not attend, the Land Division Committee will proceed with consideration of the application on the assigned day.

 When the consent-granting authority has decided on your application, it is required to send a Notice of Decision approving or refusing the application within 15 days of the decision being made, to the applicant and any person or public body requesting to be notified.
-When a Notice of Decision is given, a 20-day appeal period follows during which time any person, Corporation or public body may appeal such decision and/or condition(s) imposed by the Committee to the Ontario Municipal Board.
+When a Notice of Decision is given, a 20-day appeal period follows during which time any person, Corporation or public body may appeal such decision and/or condition(s) imposed by the Committee to the Local Planning Appeal Tribunal.
 If the authority receives no appeal in that time, the decision becomes final.

 A severance approval may have certain conditions attached to it including requirements for road widening or Day Light corners on County or Municipal Roads, parkland dedication, or a rezoning to allow a new land use.
 In addition, the property owner may be required to enter into an agreement with the municipality to provide future services or facilities.
 Severances applied for in rural areas that are serviced by septic systems and/or wells require review and lot assessment by the municipality in which the land is located.

 Pre-consultation with the municipality involved and interested agencies will address these issues in order to avoid time delays.
 The applicant will have one year from the date the decision was given to fulfill all conditions imposed by the Committee.
 One condition generally imposed by the Land Division Committee is that a deed be presented within one year of the date of decision so that the consent stamp may be affixed, otherwise the severance is considered lapsed.
 Legislation under the Planning Act does not allow for extensions to the one-year time limit to meet imposed conditions.